Rednexie/mail-interface/README.md

 - `arg.js`: Arguments Interface

 # Features:
+- Colored output using consoled.js
+- Log the Date, IP Address, and the e-mail into both console and text file.
 - Provides a JSON API.
 - Provides command-line tools(readline and args).
 - Customizable rate-limit, number of e-mails sent and the delay between sending e-mails.